matteyeux/easymobiledevice/README.md

 #Installing libimobiledevice

 I've modified Dev__Jam's scripts.
-You can now run `libinstaller.sh` for OS X & Linux, the script will automaticaly build Libimobiledevice for your Operating System <br>
+You can now run `library-iphone.sh` for OS X & Linux, the script will automaticaly build Libimobiledevice for your Operating System <br>

 #Credits